DevMountain/redux-drills/README.md

    * Help me fix my app by making http requests to the Star Wars API so I can show Star Wars people, planets, and starships.
 3. In order to make HTTP requests, we will use the `axios` library.
 Since we will be making these HTTP requests in our action creators, we will need an additional library called `redux-promise-middleware`.
    - Run `npm install --save axios redux-promise-middleware`.
-4. We now need set up our app to use the middleware we just installed.
+4. We now need to set up our app to use the middleware we just installed.
     - In `store.js`, import `promiseMiddlware` from `redux-promise-middlware` and `applyMiddlware` from `redux`.
     - The second argument in the `createStore` method will be the invocation of `applyMiddleware`.
 Pass in `promiseMiddlware` as the only argument to `applyMiddlware`.
     - NOTE: Be sure to invoke `promiseMiddlware`.
 See below.